Altinn/altinn-studio-docs/content/app/app-dev-course/modul3/_index.en.md

 {{% /notice %}}

-In this module you are going to build and deploy the application to Altinns test environment (TT02) and verify that everything works as expected.
+In this module you are going to build and deploy the application to Altinn's test environment (TT02) and verify that everything works as expected.

 **Topics covered in this module:**